Fact #1: Employers are using social media to screen candidates.

 Fact #3: There are some definite “do’s and don’ts” employers should follow when surfing to find candidate info on the web.

-Finding the right employee has more to do with who you know than who applies to the job.
-In today’s digital society, social networking is a great way to source job candidates.
-Social media is also a good tool for candidate screening.
+In today’s digital society, social networking is a great way to source job candidates and social media is also a good tool for candidate screening.
 While statistics vary, it appears around 90% of all employers are using social media to not only recruit, but to pre-screen candidates.
 And we all know Millennials use social media, start hiring them.
 According to the Twitter account @HireOnLinkedIn: Millennials will make up 50% of the workforce by 2020.

 Reach potential job seekers in two important ways:

-- 1. Social media helps build trust with an audience.
+- Social media helps build trust with an audience.
 No matter what type of business, you can use social media to create written and video content.
 Your customers are searching everyday for information.
-Don’t miss opportunities to reach them through a blog or a Twitter or Facebook snippet.
-But these posts also reach potential job seekers, sharing important information about your company.
+Don’t miss opportunities to reach them through a blog or a Twitter or Facebook snippet as these posts also reach potential job seekers and share important information about your company.
 Social media is a buzz-creator, and whether it’s a customer or an employee you can use it to spread company news.

-- 2. You can also use social media to connect with and review potential job candidates, even passive candidates who aren't actively searching for a job, by actively searching candidates on the web and proactively reaching out with an invitation to apply to a job.
+- You can also use social media to connect with and review potential job candidates, even passive candidates who aren't actively searching for a job, by looking for candidates on the web and proactively reaching out with an invitation to apply to a job.
 The Society for Human Resource Management has an article with examples of employers who are taking social media to the next level.

 Creating a Social Media Ripple